 - Hours of S graded coursework count as hours earned toward graduation, but hours of F or U graded coursework do not.

-- You may use S graded coursework to fulfill General Education Program Requirements and/or the requirements of your major, minor, or a certificate.
+- You may use S graded coursework to fulfill CLAS Core General Education Program Requirements and/or the requirements of your major, minor, or a certificate.

-- The College accepts a maximum of 15 s.h. of S credit from The University of Iowa toward the bachelor's degree, and a maximum of 30 s.h. of P and S grades from all sources (UI as well as transfer work) toward the bachelor's degree.
+- The College accepts a maximum of 15 s.h. of S credit from the University of Iowa toward the bachelor's degree, and a maximum of 30 s.h. of P and S grades from all sources (UI as well as transfer work) toward the bachelor's degree.
+P grades awarded in spring 2020 are excluded from these maximums.

 A student unable to finish a course may ask an instructor for a mark of I (Incomplete).
 Course instructors may approve or deny a student's request.